Iron sights: Non-target aperture sights

 Aperture sights on military rifles use a larger aperture with a thinner ring, and generally a simple post front sight.

 Rifles from the late 19th century often featured one of two types of aperture sight called a "tang sight" or a "ladder sight".
 Since the black powder used in muzzleloaders and early cartridges was not capable of propelling a bullet at high speed, these sights had very large ranges of vertical adjustments, often on the order of several degrees, allowing very long shots to be made accurately.
 The .45-70 cartridge, for example, was tested by the military for accuracy at ranges of up to 1500 yd, which required 31/3 degrees of elevation.
 Both ladder and tang sights folded down when not in use to reduce the chance of damage to the sights.
 Ladder sights were mounted on the barrel, and could be used as sights in both the folded and unfolded states.
 Tang sights were mounted behind the action of the rifle, and provided a very long sight radius, and had to be unfolded for use, though rifles with tang sights often had open sights as well for close range use.
 Tang sights often had vernier scales, allowing adjustment down to a single minute of arc over the full range of the sight.

 Flip up sights

 Assault rifles and sporterized semi-automatic rifles can have foldable rear and front sight elements that can be readily flipped up or down by the user.
-Such iron sights are often used as secondary sighting systems in case the main weapon sight (typically an optical sight such as a telescopic sight or red dot sight) malfunctions or becomes unsuitable for the tactical situation at hand, and are therefore as backup iron sights (BUIS).
+Such iron sights are often used as secondary sighting systems in case the main weapon sight (typically an optical sight such as a telescopic sight or red dot sight) malfunctions or becomes unsuitable for the tactical situation at hand, and are therefore referred to as backup iron sights (BUIS).
 Backup sights are usually mounted via Rail Integration Systems (most often Picatinny rails) in tandem with optical aiming devices, although "offset" BUISs that are mounted obliquely from the bore axis also exist.
 When used with non-magnifying optics (e.g. reflex or holographic sights), the flip-up rear and front elements often are designed to appear in the same sight picture, known as cowitnessing, as the primary optical sights.